“In times of crisis people reach for meaning. Meaning is strength. Our survival may depend on our seeking and finding it.” -Dawna Markova

 When you find out both of the above, you become armed with knowledge of the crisis.
 When you have knowledge, you can start to think of how to solve the crisis.

-Honestly, that answer can vary, but you do have resources that can help you solve your crisis along with the information you are able to gather from how, why, and the purpose behind your crisis.
-I will list a few, but there are a lot of resources available to help you deal with a crisis.
+If you are going through a personal crisis and need help, I have five valuable resources that can help you solve your crisis along with the information you are able to gather from how, why, and the purpose behind your crisis.

-- Family and friends: When your family and friends are standing with you and supporting you, you can overcome a lot of your crises.
+- When your family and friends are standing with you and supporting you, you can overcome a lot of your crises.
 It is important to allow them to help you the best way they can.

-- Your higher power: Praying to your higher power can help you give your problems up and allow for that spirit to bring to you what you need to get through your crisis.
+- Praying to your higher power can help you give your problems up and allow for that spirit to bring to you what you need to get through your crisis.

 I can personally attest to all five of these because without these five, I do not know how my wife and I would have had the courage to try to have another child after the loss of our first child, Speranza.